 3.1.
-Money laundering
+Money Laundering

 As a result of legislation in force in the UK to prevent money laundering, the ACD is responsible for compliance with anti-money laundering regulations.
 In order to implement these regulations, in certain circumstances investors may be asked to provide proof of identity when buying or redeeming Shares.
+This may involve an electronic check of information.
 Until satisfactory proof of identity is provided, the ACD reserves the right to refuse to issue Shares, pay the proceeds of a redemption of Shares, or pay income on Shares to the investor.
 In the case of a purchase of Shares where the applicant is not willing or is unable to provide the information requested within a reasonable period, the ACD also reserves the right to sell the Shares purchased and return the proceeds to the account from which the subscription was made.
 These proceeds may be less than the original investment.
+The ACD can use credit reference agencies (who will record that an enquiry has been made) and/or may check electronic databases.
+In the case of bodies corporate, trusts and other legal arrangements, it is also required to establish the identity of any trustees or other controllers who have greater than 25% control of the body corporate or property of the trust that are not named on the application.
+In addition, it is also required to establish the identity of any individuals who have a specified beneficial interest in the Shares.
+In the case of individuals it is required to establish the identity of any individuals who have a specified beneficial interest in the Shares that are not named on the application.
+The applicant retains legal title to the Shares and instructions will only be accepted from the applicant.
+The beneficial owner details are required for antimoney laundering purposes only.
+The ACD reserves the right to refuse any application to invest without providing any justification for doing so.